Back to blog

 The reality: general-purpose systems hit a ceiling where breadth kills depth.

 Medicine learned this a century ago.
-The "general practitioner" was how medicine started -- one doctor who handled everything from broken bones to heart disease.
-Medicine didn't advance by making GPs smarter.
-It advanced by specializing.
-In 1931, 84% of doctors considered themselves GPs.
-By 1965, that had fallen to 37%.
-Today the ABMS recognizes 40 specialties and 89 subspecialties.
-Each specialist goes deeper than any generalist ever could.
+It didn't advance by making GPs smarter.
+It advanced by specializing -- from 84% GPs in 1931 to 40 specialties and 89 subspecialties today.
 The GP still exists, but their job changed: they became the coordinator, routing patients to the right specialist.

 The lesson applies directly to AI.
 A single agent that tries to handle email, calendar, files, music, smart home, navigation, and messaging is the medical equivalent of one doctor practicing every specialty simultaneously.
 It's not a scaling problem.
 It's a category error.